Dassault Ouragan: India

 On 25 June 1953, India placed an order for 71 Ouragans, these being broadly similar to standard production models, except for being powered by the slightly uprated Nene 105 engine.
 The first four Ouragans were delivered by air in late October 1953, while further deliveries were performed by sea; by mid-1954, all aircraft had been delivered.
 In March 1957, two additional orders for 20 and 13 second-hand Ouragans were placed, bringing the total procured by India to 104.
 The selection of the French-built Ouragan at this time is claimed to have reflected a deliberate decision to initiate diversification of supply sources.
 In Indian service, the aircraft was given the name Toofani (Hurricane), the Hindi equivalent meaning the French name of the type.

 In 1961, Indian Toofanis were flown on active service, reportedly carrying out airstrikes in support of Indian Army forces engaged with Portuguese forces on the island of Diu, on the western coast of the Indian subcontinent.
+Four Toofanis armed with 1000 lbs. bombs took off from Jamnagar early morning on 18 December 1961 to strike Diu aerodrome.
+However, due to a miscommunication, the strikes were called off and the aircraft jettisoned their payloads over the Arabian Sea.
+Later another six toofanis would strike the aerodrome and damaged Diu's control tower, wireless station and the meteorological station.
 They were also used in ground-attack missions against anti-government rebels in Assam and Nagaland, and in 1962 to perform reconnaissance missions during the Sino-Indian War.